 We’ve all made pros and cons charts, and comparison infographics are kind of the same thing.
 Take two or more options and compare and contrast them across a variety of categories—a visual like this can help the decision-maker to consider all the choices before arriving at a final decision.

-This comparison infographic is ideal when you have only a few options to compare and not a ton of categories across which to measure them.
+This comparison infographic example is ideal when you have only a few options to compare and not a ton of categories across which to measure them.
 It’s also a good option for cases in which the categories aren’t all standard; for example, some of these categories are a yes-or-no, while others come with specific data points.

 As this comparison infographic shows, the information included isn’t limited to a few words.
 While it would take a bit longer to fully understand the options, in cases where complex decisions are being made, this type of comparison infographic can provide useful context.